Worship services of the Church of Jesus Christ of Latter-day Saints: Sunday School

 Sunday School classes are separated into adult and youth courses.
 Historically, adult Sunday School courses have been grouped by topic, with new members and visitors having the option to attend an introductory class.
 In congregations with a diverse membership, classes might be organized in which the approved courses are taught in a variety of languages.
-When necessary, wireless headphones are made available, so the discussion can be translated into other languages.
+When necessary, wireless headphones are made available so that the discussion can be translated into other languages.

-The Sunday School meets every other week and consists of a teacher presenting gospel messages drawn from the scriptures, with participation from class members.
-Prior to the January 2019 changes to the Sunday meeting schedule, Sunday School was held weekly.
+The Sunday School meets every other week and consists of a teacher presenting gospel messages drawn from the scriptures, with class members participating.
+Sunday School was held weekly before the January 2019 changes to the Sunday meeting schedule.
 In 2019, when the church moved to a two-hour block, Sunday School began being held every other week.
-Also, the two main adult classes were no longer to be called Gospel Doctrine and Gospel Principles, with encouragement for a combined adult class instead.
+Also, the two main adult classes were no longer called Gospel Doctrine and Gospel Principles, with encouragement for a combined adult class instead.

-For congregations where space won't allow a single class, multiple adult classes can be held.
+Multiple adult classes can be held for congregations where space will not allow a single class.
 Local Sunday School presidents and bishops can create these classes for specific groups, such as young single adults, members who don't speak the ward's primary language, new members, returning members, and those learning about the church, or other groups.

-Historically, other optional adult Sunday School courses were held at various times, including during the second hour of the Sunday meeting block, depending on the specific needs of each congregation.
-The most common of these was an optional adult course called Gospel Principles, designed for new members and those of other faiths who are interested in learning more about the church (often referred to as "investigators").
-Other courses included topics such as Marriage and Family Relations and Temple Preparation.
+Historically, other optional adult Sunday School courses were held at various times, including during the second hour of the Sunday meeting block, depending on each congregation's specific needs.
+The most common was an optional adult course called Gospel Principles, designed for new members and those of other faiths interested in learning more about the church (often called "investigators").
+Other courses included topics such as marriage and family relations and temple preparation.
 Since January 2019, the optional Sunday School classes are no longer taught during the meeting block.
-Each ward bishop will determine how other optional courses, including those before or after baptism, will be taught outside of the two-hour block.
+Each ward bishop will determine how other optional courses, including those before or after baptism, will be taught outside the two-hour block.

-Youth Sunday School courses are for those who aged 12 to 18 and may be divided or combined by ages, depending on local needs, such as the number of youth.
+Youth Sunday School courses are for those aged 12 to 18 and may be divided or combined by age, depending on local needs, such as the number of youth.
 In 2013, the church instituted a new youth curriculum with uniform doctrinal themes, which allows leaders and teachers to adapt classes to the needs of youth.

-Beginning in January 2019, a new "home-centered and church-supported" program of gospel instruction was adopted using the same manual, Come, Follow Me, for adult, youth, and primary instruction both at church and in the home.
-With this new curriculum, lessons and messages from the second hour of church will correspond with the lessons to be taught at home throughout the week.
+Beginning in January 2019, a new "home-centered and church-supported" program of gospel instruction was adopted using the same manual, Come, Follow Me, for adult, youth, and primary instruction both at church and home.
+With this new curriculum, lessons and messages from the second hour of church correspond with the lessons to be taught at home throughout the week.